ctm/yld/src/running/past/2023/resolutions-stink.md

 he's a fellow deadhead.
 We are everywhere.

 <img src="https://www.abqroadrunners.com/uploads/6/7/7/6/6776981/canteen-8_orig.jpg"
-     title="Gene leads Nick; I give up"
-     alt="Gene leads Nick, I give up"
-     style="float: left; margin-right: 10px;" />
+     title="Gene leads Piggy Style; I give up" alt="Gene leads Piggy Style, I give up" style="float: left; margin-right: 10px;" />

-Similar to the [Black Friday Turkey Trots](../2022/black_friday.md) and the [Grinch Lunch](../2022/grinch_lunch.md), Nick ("Piggy Style") ran with ~~me~~ us initially, barely breaking a sweat while Gene and I pushed fairly hard.
+Similar to the [Black Friday Turkey Trots](../2022/black_friday.md) and the [Grinch Lunch](../2022/grinch_lunch.md), Piggy Style ran with ~~me~~ us initially, barely breaking a sweat while Gene and I pushed fairly hard.
 Yup, Gene was tagging along, or so I thought.
 Turns out he was innit to winnit.
-I did pull ahead of both of them very briefly when running the downhills in the first half, but Gene and Nick more than made up for it on the corresponding uphills.
+I did pull ahead of both of them very briefly when running the downhills in the first half, but Gene and Piggy Style more than made up for it on the corresponding uphills.
 After the turnaround I never caught up with them again, but I had a nice view.

 Once again, I knew I was beat and so I ran fast enough to remain in third, but I didn't run _painfully_[^1] fast.
-Nick pipped Gene at the end.
+Piggy Style pipped Gene at the end.

 I had actually meant to bring my iPod touch and listen to my [Speed 3](https://www.youtube.com/playlist?list=PLiHB06ix3lYik1aF8qZpFQN3A1QAtzTFu)